oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/tac/tac.md

 ## Introduction

-When switching over or failing over the Data Guard configuration, the correct services are started, and the highly available connection string still works for new connections.
+When switching over or failing over the Data Guard configuration, the correct services start, and the highly available connection string still works for new connections.

 What about existing connections?
-But more importantly, what about transactions that were active at the time of the role change?
+More importantly, what about active transactions at the time of the role change?

-Transparent Application Continuity solves this problem brilliantly.
-Once the session is terminated, the client retries to connect until the service is available again, and then Transparent Application Continuity restores the session state and replays the transaction to the state before the session failure.
+Transparent Application Continuity brilliantly solves this problem.
+Once the session is terminated, the client retries to connect until the service is available again.
+Then, Transparent Application Continuity restores the session state and replays the transaction to the state the session had before the failure.

 Estimated Lab Time: 10 Minutes

 ### Requirements
-To try this lab, you must have successfully completed the following labs:
+To try this lab, you must have completed the following labs:
 * [Prepare the database hosts](../prepare-host/prepare-host.md)
 * [Prepare the databases](../prepare-db/prepare-db.md)
 * [Configure Data Guard](../configure-dg/configure-dg.md)